andraOG1/Client-Server-Booking-Reservation-Application/README.md

-# Client-Server app using Rpc Protocol
+# Java Client-Server app using Rpc Protocol for communication